David Morgan (businessman): Early life and education

 As a child, Morgan was an actor on shows including The Magic Boomerang and The Adventures of the Terrible Ten.
 He was also featured in the film Funny Things Happen Down Under, appearing alongside Olivia Newton-John.

 Morgan played professional Australian Rules Football in the Australian Capital Territory before being approached by the Richmond Football Club, where he only played a few games in the pre-season before moving to London.

+In primary school, Morgan went to Lloyd Street.
 Morgan was educated at Malvern Grammar School and later Melbourne High School.
 He studied economics at La Trobe University (1st Class Honours, top of class), before studying at the London School of Economics where he received a Master of Science in economics (with Distinction, including the Ely Devons prize for top student) and a doctorate of philosophy (economics).
 He attended Harvard Business School's six-week Advanced Management Program.
 While at La Trobe, Morgan was foundation president of the Sports Union, foundation captain of the football team, and also captain of the university's first cricket team.
 He played for the All Australian Universities (1969) and All Australian Amateurs (1970) football teams and was picked in the opening Richmond Australian Football League side of 1972.
 He set a new goal kicking record of 176 goals playing for La Trobe University in the Panton Hills League (1969).

 He is the author of the book Over Taxation by Inflation, published by the Institute of Economic Affairs in 1977.

 Morgan also served on the Board of Financial Markets Foundation for Children, whose purpose was to promote the health and welfare of children in Australia.
 He endowed a $45,000 scholarship to his alma mater, the London School of Economics, and sponsored the Joan Sutherland Scholarship program.

 A biography – David Morgan: An Extraordinary Life by journalist Oliver Brown was published in March 2019.